japila-books/spark-sql-internals/docs/tools/spark-sql-spark-sql.md

 Usage: a <> b - Returns TRUE if a is not equal to b
 ```

-TIP: Functions are registered in link:spark-sql-FunctionRegistry.adoc[FunctionRegistry].
+TIP: Functions are registered in spark-sql-FunctionRegistry.md[FunctionRegistry].

 ```
 spark-sql> show functions;